arminms/g3p/docs/04_troubleshooting.md

 ---

 While tinkering with a plot, there are times that you get an unexpected output or anything at all.
-G3P provides various ways to communicate with `gnuplot` instance to get more information and those are the subjects of the next sections.
+G3P provides various ways to communicate with <wiki:Gnuplot> to get more information and those are the subjects of the next sections.

 (auto-assertion)=
 ## Auto-assertion in Jupyter Notebook